isw-kudos/kudos-docs/docs/badges/index.md

 Thanks Given

 All Thanks given by users will now appear in the Discovery tab in the Activity Stream.
-Further details about the Thanks, including the personal message of recognition, can be seen by opening the Embedded Kudos News Gadget.
+Further details about the Thanks, including the personal message of recognition, can be seen by opening the Embedded Huddo News Gadget.

 Thanks Email Notifications